KuoWeiChen915/academic/content/authors/admin/_index.md

 ---
 My name is Kuo-Wei Chen, I received my BSc in Psychology at National Dong Hwa University in 2019.
 I am genuinely interested in using the computational approach to investigate human decision-making and its interplay with perception, attention, and others.
 My undergraduate thesis focused on the influence of personality traits on cognitive bias when people are making decisions under risk.

-Previously I was a research assistant at National Taiwan Normal University where I researched the influence of ketamine on teenagers’ cognition.
-I recently published one paper about the trends of anxiety and adoption of preventive measures for COVID-19 during COVID outbreak at the Taiwan Journal of Public Health.
+Recently I have been focusing on the influence of COVID-19 on anxiety and adoption of preventive for COVID.
+In 2021, I published one paper about the trends of anxiety and adoption of preventive measures for COVID-19 during COVID outbreak at the Taiwan Journal of Public Health.
+In the long run, however, I am keen to build computational models that excel at explaining and predicting human behaviors in complex real world.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Kuo-Wei Chen.pdf" "newtab" >}}CV{{< /staticref >}}.